 “It is not the strongest of the species that survives, not the most intelligent that survives.
 It is the one that is the most adaptable to change”.
 Charles Darwin

-Graphic and digital design, creativity and means to communicate brand messaging or product never stands still.
+Digital design, creativity and a way to communicate brand messaging has never stood still.

 If you look back on the history of graphic design and advertising, you'll notice that design reflects what’s going on in the world at the time.